Stay right here for our final news roundup and information overload.

 And he's convicted.

-Okay, is he gonna get an expedited uh appeal hearing in light of a an a pending election, in light of a a judge that was a Biden Donor, in light of uh this being a misdemeanor that whose statute of limitations have passed, uh, in light of the recusal issue involving the judge's family,
+Is he going to get an expedited appeal hearing in light of a pending election, in light of a judge that was a Biden donor, in light of this being a misdemeanor whose statute of limitations have passed, in light of the recusal issue involving the judge's family,

-uh, in light of the fact that they're using this novel application of the law to you know somehow turn this into a federal issue involving you know an election crime that's a felony, and yet that has yet even to be outlined or explained to the jurors at this late date.
+in light of the fact that they're using this novel application of the law to somehow turn this into a federal issue involving an election crime that's a felony, and yet that has yet even to be outlined or explained to the jurors at this late date?

 Well, look, we saw what happened with the Weinstein case, right?

-I mean, and this is the interesting thing about Yeah, but it's gonna get overturned after the election is my point.
+got overturned i mean this is the interesting thing about yeah but it's going to get overturned after the election is my point I don't mean to interrupt you.

-It may, it may take until the election, but I think again, the I I still don't I still believe that even with a conviction, if it's unfair, people see it for what it is, that he can still prevail.
+But I think, again, I still believe that even with a conviction, if it's unfair, people see it for what it is, that he can still prevail.

-And I think if there's enough outrage from the public, and even like I said, these these people who who you would never think legal experts for CNN siding with us.
+And I think if there's enough outrage from the public, and even like I said, these people who you would never think legal experts for CNN siding with us.

-Alan Dershowitz, who is voted for uh Biden siding with us.
+Alan Dershowitz, who voted for Biden, siding with us.

 Every legal expert is saying that there's no case here.

-And so I think the judge really has got to you want to put his reputation on the line here, and just for this political I I I I think the judge already crossed that that that threshold, don't you?
+And so I think the judge really has got to – because he wants to put his reputation on the line here and just for this political – I think the judge already crossed that threshold, don't you?

-The f the fact that he was usually they they are chosen randomly.
+The fact that he was – usually they are chosen randomly.

 No, he was selected for this case.